Balch Springs, Texas: Geography

 Major highways running through Balch Springs include Interstate 635, which bisects the city into two nearly equal halves.
 Interstate 20 and U.S. Highway 175 run along Balch Springs' southern border.

 According to the United States Census Bureau, the city has a total area of 23.3 km2, of which 0.06 km2, or 0.27%, is covered by water.

 Demographics

 As of the 2020 United States census, 27,685 people, 6,916 households, and 5,522 families resided in the city.

+Government

+Balch Springs has a mayor-council form of government, with a mayor and six council members.
+Five of the six are elected in single-member districts, while the mayor and remaining council member are elected at-large.

+A city manager is appointed to serve at the pleasure of the city council.
+The current city manager is Charles R. Fenner, serving since 2023.